This page provides an overview of Cloud Bigtable backups.

-Backup and restore requests and backup storage are subject to Cloud Bigtable quotas and limits.
+Backup and restore requests and backup storage are subject to Bigtable quotas and limits.

 - You cannot read directly from a backup.

-- You cannot restore a table to an existing table or to a new table in a different instance.
+- You cannot restore from a backup to an existing table.

 - Backups are zonal and share the same availability guarantees as the cluster where the backup is created.
 Backups do not protect against regional outages.